jordaneremieff/django-fastapi-example/README.md

 # django-fastapi-example

 This is just an experiment to demonstrate one potential way of running FastAPI with Django.
-It won't be updated.
+It won't be updated, and if you're interested in using FastAPI with Django, then you should just use this for inspiration.

 ## Setup